About the Alpine INE-W970HD

 - Click here to learn more about Android Auto and to see what phones are compatible.

-Apple CarPlay: Apple CarPlay is a smarter, safer in-vehicle interface to operate your iPhone (iOS 7.1+) with Lightning-connector.
-Your iPhone will need to be connected to the Alpine receiver's rear-panel lower USB port (labeled "CP/AA") using the the included grey USB extension cable and the the Lightning-cable that came with your Apple device or other Apple Certified Lightning-to-USB cable (sold separately - see Accessories Tab).
+Apple CarPlay: Apple CarPlay is a smarter, safer in-vehicle interface to operate your iPhone 6 and newer (iOS 7.1+).
+Your iPhone will need to be connected to the Alpine receiver's rear-panel lower USB port (labeled "CP/AA") using the included grey USB extension cable and and Apple Certified cable.
 Apple CarPlay is specially designed for driving scenarios.
 You can control CarPlay from the Alpine receiver's touchscreen controls or use Siri to control to control CarPlay with just your voice.
 You'll be able to use CarPlay to get directions, make phone calls, listen to voice mails, send/receive text messages, select music, and even control Apple HomeKit compatible devices in a way that keeps you focused on the road ahead.

 - Navigation Maps: The power and simplicity of Apple Maps comes to your dashboard; complete with turn-by-turn direction, traffic conditions, and estimated travel time.
 You can enter a new destination or choose a favorite or recent destination using the head unit's touchscreen or by simply asking Siri.
 CarPlay can also predict where you most likely want to go using addresses from your email, text messages, contacts, and calendars.
 If you have iOS 12.0 or newer on your iPhone with the latest version of Google Maps or Waze, you can choose to navigate via the Google Maps or Waze application instead of Apple Maps.
 Google Maps and Waze do not support Siri voice control, but will have their own proprietary voice control function which has to be accessed through a touchscreen icon on the receiver.